jacintoi/course-project-group_1019/analysis/submitted/Video_Game_Analysis.md

 ## Publisher Games Sales
 ### *Which Publisher has the Most Sales Per Region?*
 ![TotalNumberOfSales](https://github.com/data301-2020-winter2/course-project-group_1019/blob/main/analysis/Nathan/Images/TotalNumberOfSalesforEachPublisher.png?raw=true)
-*Figure 3.4 -Total Number of Sales for Each Publisher*
+*Figure 3.1 -Total Number of Sales for Each Publisher*
-![TotalSalesEachYear]

--The Publisher with the Most Sales Globally is: EA Sports
+- The Publisher with the most Sales Globally between 1985-2016 is: Electronic Arts
+- The Publisher with the most Sales in North America between 1985-2016 is: Electronic Arts
+- The Publisher with the most Sales in Europe between 1985-2016 is: Electronic Arts
+- The Publisher with the most Sales in Japan between 1985-2016 is: Nintendo
+- The Publisher with the most Sales in Other Regions between 1985-2016 is: Electronic Arts

 ### *Which Publisher has the Most Sales per Game in Each Region?*

 ![AverageNumberOfSalesPerGameforPublisher](https://github.com/data301-2020-winter2/course-project-group_1019/blob/main/analysis/Nathan/Images/AverageNumberOfSalesPerGameforPublisher.png?raw=true)
-*Figure 3.1 - Average Number of Sales per Game Released for Each Publisher*
+*Figure 3.2 - Average Number of Sales per Game Released for Each Publisher*

 - The Publisher with the Most Sales per Game Globally is: Nintendo
 - The Publisher with the Most Sales per Game in North America is: RedOctane